-The members of the CCRB do not need to have had investigatory experience; however, they must be persons of integrity with diverse backgrounds.
+The members of the CPHB do not need to have had investigatory experience.
+However, they must be persons of integrity with diverse backgrounds.
 Potential Board members should recognize the significant commitment of time that Board membership requires and be willing to commit sufficient time to the effort.
-In addition to bi-weekly Board meetings, Board members will be occasionally asked to participate in community outreach and education activities.
+In addition to approximately two (2) monthly case review meetings, and periodic civil service hearings where Board members are designated by the Police Commissioner as the Hearing Officer, Board members will be occasionally asked to participate in community outreach and education activities.